Vanguard Personal Advisor Services Review 2018-Top AUM & Low Fees

-Vanguard is perhaps the most trusted name in mutual funds, and they have brought their expertise to robo-advising through Vanguard Personal Advisor Services.
+Vanguard is among the most trusted names in mutual funds, and they have brought their expertise to robo-advising through Vanguard Personal Advisor Services.
 It offers professional management at a reasonable fee, though it is much more advantageous for larger investors who can take advantage of even lower management fees.

 But even for investors who have less than $500,000 to invest, Vanguard Personal Advisor Services offers all of the advantages that people seek from robo-advisors, but with the added benefit of having regular contact with a live advisor.

 That’s a tough combination to beat in an industry that’s becoming increasingly competitive.
 Vanguard is well-positioned with their robo-advisor service to meet the needs of an even larger number of investors than they already have.